Campbellfield

 Campbellfield is a suburb in Melbourne, Victoria, Australia, 13 km north of Melbourne's Central Business District, located within the City of Hume local government area.
 Campbellfield recorded a population of 4,977 at the 2021 census.

 History

-Campbellfield was named after two unrelated families named Campbell brough farm lots in the area in the 1840s.
+Campbellfield was named after two unrelated families named Campbell bought farm lots in the area in the 1840s.
 The land at that time was lightly timbered, which made it easy for grazing, plus also due to its proximity to the Merri Creek.

 The first Broadmeadows Post Office was open briefly in 1854 in Campbellfield.
 It reopened on 1 June 1856 and closed in 1893, replaced by the Campbellfield railway station office.
 This, in turn, was renamed Campbellfield around 1903.

 Campbellfield is home to Victoria's oldest church in east Broadmeadows.
 The Scots church was built on Sydney Road in 1842, and replaced by the present blue stone structure in 1855.
 It was placed on the National Estate and Victorian Heritage Register, and has been an icon of Victorian history.